NvkAnirudh/LinkedIn-Post-Generator/README.md

     - Tool: `youtube_to_linkedin_post`
     - Input: YouTube URL and post customization options
     - Output: Complete workflow result including transcript, summary, and post

-    ## Deployment on Smithery and Glama

-    This server is designed to be deployed on both Smithery and Glama platforms:

-    ### Smithery Deployment
-    Use the included `smithery.yaml` configuration file for deployment.

-    ### Glama Deployment
-    Follow the standard Glama deployment process using the provided Dockerfile.

     ## License